richtastic/ff/src/3DR/wiki/app.md

 	- [maybe 10-25% fail, 0-10% will be skipped]

-DENSE CHOICES FROM GRAPH:
+HOW TO BETTER CHOOSE SECOND (DENSE) PAIR CHOICES FROM INITIAL GRAPH:
+	- geometry is most important:
+		- hard to tell what overlap is without actually doing calculation
+			- frustrum estimates will change between inital pair estimate and scale will need to be updated,
+			- can get a max frustrum from lowest error points & doing sporadic point removal
+				- max angle from up/down & left/right
+				- max distance from center
+	A)
+		- keep all inital working pairs PLUS:
 		- find shortest (lowest error) paths to all neighbors
-		- limit to ~ 2x total average error
+		- d = 1~4 - distant indirect neighbors (jumps) (graphwize)
+		- limited by:
+			- 2-4 x global sigma error
-		- limit to ~ 1% of image size [eg: 5px for 500x400 image]
+			- maximum allowable error: ~ 1-5% of image size [eg: 5-25px for 500x400 image]
-		- limit to ~ distance of ~ 5 jumps
-	- A) views pointing within some angle of each other [90 deg]
-	- B) views frustrums have some amount of overlap
 			- histogram similarity score above some minimum
+			- views pointing within some angle of each other [90 deg]
+			- views frustrums have some amount of overlap
+				- not very additionally helpful [only fairly already clearly wrong ]
+				- hard to
+		- limit total number of possible candidates to best [lowest likley error] of ~ max[6 , sqrt(n)] of all possible

+- throw out dense pair estimates [set to 0] with higher standards:
+	- best F error > 10 px
+	- best R error > 5 px
+	- total final best matches count < ~ 10% of image

+- logic for processing skeleton and groups and full BA